 Fact: There are a variety of down-payment options available to you.

-While many people believe that making a home purchase requires a substantial down payment, as as much as 20%,, this is seldom true.
-Options are always available to you that require much less than this number, as low as 5%, some even less.
+While many people believe that making a home purchase requires a substantial down payment, as much as 20%, this is seldom true.
+Options are always available to you that require much less than this number – as low as 5% and sometimes less.
 Moreover, most states have down-payment assistance programs that can help you afford to buy.

 House-hacking can also be a great way to make homeownership a more affordable option.
 House-hacking is when you purchase a piece of real estate and lease out one of the bedrooms or units.
 This rental income can then be applied toward your mortgage.
 Or, you can participate in home rental programs like Vrbo or Airbnb.
 While it may not be ideal all of the time, you could always make your month’s mortgage payment by renting your place while you’re on vacation.